 Acromegaly is a rare disease.
-By definition, acromegaly means enlargement of soft tissues.
-It develops due to an excessive growth hormone production.
+By definition, Acromegaly means enlargement of soft tissues.
+It develops due to excessive growth hormone production.
 Usually, there is a slow progression of symptoms that a person may not notice initially.
-For this reason, there is a delay in the diagnosis and treatment of acromegaly.
-You may wonder, what causes acromegaly?
+For this reason, there is a delay in the diagnosis and treatment of Acromegaly.
+You may wonder, what causes Acromegaly?
 Well, it is almost always due to a non-cancerous growth in the pituitary gland.

 Symptoms of Acromegaly – Excessive Growth Hormone

 - Coarsening of facial features, which develops slowly.
 That’s why comparison to an old picture is helpful.

 - Excessive soft tissues in palms which gives rise to a “pillow-like” feel upon handshake.

 - Excessive soft tissues in feet.
 For this reason, your shoe size increases.

 - Thickening of fingers.
 Therefore, your ring may no longer fit.

 - High blood pressure.